hreinwald/ECeasy/README.md

 # ECeasy
 A project repo for developing an easy to use R Shiny Application for easy EC value calculation and dose response modelling.
+More text will follow ...